-Property, plant and equipment is stated at cost.
+Property, plant and equipment are stated at cost less accumulated depreciation.

-Depreciation has been computed principally using the declining-balance method for the Company and its domestic subsidiaries.
+Depreciation is computed principally using the declining-balance method for the Company and its domestic subsidiaries.
 The straight-line method over estimated useful lives of the assets is used for foreign subsidiaries.